Getter (DJ): 2012–13: Beginnings

-Petulla said in an interview that on his 19th birthday, he saved up money to move to Los Angeles before staying at a friend's room for a few months.
-He expanded from there and began to develop musically before getting his own apartment and studio.
+Petulla said in an interview that on his 19th birthday, he saved up money to move to Los Angeles.
+He would then stay with his friend Oliver Tree and his girlfriend's dorm-room at Cal Arts for a few months.
+He expanded from there, and then soon later he created a mini-band by the pseudonym of Kryph with Oliver Tree and began to learn how to produce Dubstep on Ableton Live and Scratch Vinyl – Record Samples.
+Oliver's dad would later confirm this in a 2023 YouTube Comment under the Red Rocks show of Oliver Tree's.
+Petulla would then get his own apartment and studio.

 Petulla signed to Firepower Records run by Datsik in 2012 before signing with Owsla, a record label founded by dubstep pioneer Skrillex.
-He gained popularity when he began making “SUH Dude” vines with Nick Colletti and Dillon Francis.
-He also said that after touring, he plans to work on 'getting something like a TV show or a movie going' with Colletti.
+He gained popularity when he began making "Suh Dude" vines with Nick Colletti and Dillon Francis.
+He also said that after touring, he planned to work on "getting something like a TV show or a movie going" with Colletti.

 Petulla first joined Skrillex's OWSLA when he sent his demo before Skrillex heard and told him that he liked it.
-Petulla then sent another track which is now titled Head Splitter and Skrillex said 'he wanted it for OWSLA'.
-Petulla said "We just became friends from there; he introduced me to his team.
-Now we all work together, and they see what I’m trying to do, which is really cool, because they support it and have the resources to make it happen.
-Me and Skrillex have a super-similar taste in heavy bass music, so I’ll send him new tracks and new artists”.
+Petulla then sent another track which is now titled Head Splitter and Skrillex said, "He wanted it for OWSLA."
+Petulla said, "We just became friends from there; he introduced me to his team.
+Now we all work together, and they see what I'm trying to do, which is really cool, because they support it and have the resources to make it happen.
+Me and Skrillex have a super-similar taste in heavy bass music, so I'll send him new tracks and new artists."